AsahiLinux/docs/HW:SEP.md

 xART fetch notes:

-during the locker fetch sequence, all message have 0x100 as the "data" part. responses from the SEP with respect to a locker fetch/unwrap request will always have parameter 0x10.
+during the locker fetch sequence, a large number of the messages have 0x100 as the "data" part. responses from the SEP with respect to a locker fetch/unwrap request will always have parameter 0x10.
 A response with type 0x5 is success, 0x7 is an error (at minimum it's the error signaling that a user xART locker couldn't be found)